safurynp/safurynp.github.io/index.md

 ![profile picture]({{ "/assets/img/pawel.png" | relative_url }}){: width="30%"}{: .center-image }

 Hi!
-I am a graduate of the University of Edinburgh holding a first-class degree in MEng Mechanical Engineering and currently working as a Graduate Engineer at [Rolls-Royce].
+I am a graduate of the University of Edinburgh holding a first-class degree in MEng Mechanical Engineering and currently working as a Structural Engineer at [Rolls-Royce].
+My current responsibilties involve system design integration and performing computational mechanical analyses.

 Within engineering, my biggest interests include **engineering simulation** and **mathematical modelling**, and outside of work I still enjoy [competitive tennis].